 The schedule for stakeholder engagement is detailed below in Table 3.
-The CAISO will discuss this draft final proposal paper with stakeholders during a call on Monday, July 31 at 11:00AM PT.
-Stakeholders can submit written comments regarding this draft final proposal paper by Monday, August 14.
+The CAISO will discuss this final proposal paper with stakeholders during a call on Thursday, August 31 at 11:00AM PT.
+The CAISO will also discuss the draft tariff language that accompanies this proposal during that call.
+Stakeholders can submit written comments regarding this draft final proposal paper by Thursday, September 14.